MustafaMoneer/bot-microsoft-connector/README.md

 bot.dialog('/', (session) => {
   const text = session.message.text

-  // CALL TO RECAST.AI: message.user contains a unique ID of your conversation in Slack
+  // CALL TO RECAST.AI: session.message.address.conversation.id contains a unique ID of your conversation in Slack
   // The converseToken is what lets Recast.AI identify your conversation.
-  // As message.user is what identifies your Slack conversation, you can use it as converseToken.
+  // As session.message.address.conversation.id is what identifies your Slack conversation, you can use it as converseToken.

   recastClient.converse(text, { converseToken: session.message.address.conversation.id })
   .then((res) => {